 My Climate Path is a COP26 education legacy initiative created by DYW Glasgow, with DYW Lanarkshire & East Dunbartonshire and DYW West, supported by Glasgow Chamber of Commerce and funded by Scottish Government.
 It supports the Young Person's Guarantee commitment to provide every 16-24 year old in Scotland with an opportunity that will positively impact their future.Find out more

-Step Up to Net Zero will support small and medium sized enterprises (SMEs) with the tools they need to develop and drive forward action plans to maximise value of products, services and systems and minimise waste, within their business.
+Step Up to Net Zero, which is fully funded by Glasgow City Council, will support small and medium sized enterprises (SMEs) with the tools they need to develop and drive forward action plans to maximise value of products, services and systems and minimise waste, within their business.
 It will also offer opportunities to upskill and retrain staff while helping businesses in their efforts to reduce their carbon footprint and grow green profits.Find out more

 The Kickstart Scheme was set up at the outset of the pandemic when it was feared that youth unemployment would more than double.
 Gateway organisations created an infrastructure of approved hubs to ease engagement of local business and young people for placements both from an administrative and a practical level.
 Local Authorities and Chambers of Commerce were considered key to this ambition.Find out more

 In early 2021, Glasgow Chamber of Commerce launched a programme exclusively for Glasgow’s young people and businesses - Step Up Glasgow.
 This programme offered incentives to employers to create job opportunities for recent school leavers with 100% of wages funded.
 This was delivered in partnership with Glasgow City Council to support the young people in Glasgow into employment.Find out more